ismaeelbashir03/Decoder-Transformer/README.md

 I implemented the Decoder part of the paper to generate text in a style of what it is trained in (shakespeare) (Use a gpu as the model is quite big, to test on cpu, lower the number of head, blocks and embeddings etc.)

+This decider is the pretraining for a model like chat-gpt.
+It can be fine tuned to become a question answering bot or become a sentiment analysis or some other things. but this code is only for pretraining the model to complete text it was trained on.